HaxeFoundation/nekovm.org/www/pages/specs/objects.md

 # Objects

 Objects are a kind of optimized hashtables.
 All fields names are hashed into an integer value that is used as the key in a lookup table.
 Insertion of a new field is `O(n)`, access to a field is `O(log n)`.
-If you're generating from a staticly typed language, you might prefer arrays for storing fields, since they provide `O(1)` access.
+If you're generating from a statically typed language, you might prefer arrays for storing fields, since they provide `O(1)` access.

-To create an object, you can use the builtin `$new`, that can either returns a copy of an object or a new object :
+To create an object, you can use the builtin `$new`, that can either return a copy of an object or a new object :

 ```neko
 o = $new(null); // new empty object